IZ Express

 Immunize.org website launches new "Travel Vaccines" main page and adds travel vaccination content to vaccine-specific pages

 The Immunize.org website now makes it easy for healthcare professionals to access current travel vaccination guidance from authoritative sources.
-The new Travel Vaccines main page, located under the Vaccines/VISs tab, curates the most useful links to essential travel vaccination resources from CDC and other nongovernmental experts, such as the International Society for Tropical Medicine.
+The new Travel Vaccines main page, located under the Vaccines/VISs tab, curates the most useful links to essential travel vaccination resources from CDC and other nongovernmental experts, such as the International Society for Travel Medicine.
 Direct links to popular resources in the CDC Travelers’ Health website and the current CDC Yellow Book make it easy to locate what you and your traveling patients need.

 After the key resources section, a disease directory lists vaccine-preventable diseases with travel vaccination considerations.
 It links you directly to the new travel information section of the vaccine-specific page on the Immunize.org website.